 Furthermore, on January 19, 2015, the Ministry of Commerce announced a draft of the "Foreign Investment Law of the People's Republic of China" as a basic legislation related to investment in China by foreign companies, which consolidated the aforementioned three laws of foreign companies which include amendment of the Company Law and other related laws and ordinances to reflect changes of the relevant circumstances in times.
 The Ministry of Commerce invited public comments for the draft by February 2015, but there has been no response to the submitted public comments and in the end the draft was not made public.
-However, the State Council announced a new draft for the Foreign Investment Law in December 2018, and accepts public comments until February 2019.
-While the 2015 draft consisted of 170 articles of provision, the new draft consists of 39 articles and those articles merely provide very broad contents in general.
-The draft provides the purpose of Law as promoting foreign commercial investment, and clearly stipulated that China will comply with the provisions related to treatment of foreign investors in the international agreements and treaties that China has agreed or acceded.
-The draft also has many provisions to ensure the rights of foreign investors.
-At the same time, there are many provisions for which the content is abstract, and thus more detail and clarity is expected.
-Furthermore, regarding (1) provisions of not causing harm to national security or public interest (Article 6) and provisions introducing a foreign investment security inspection related to the impact on national security (Article 33), and (2) provisions that allow China to retaliate equally in case another country takes discriminatory measures against investment by China (Article 37), each may violate the WTO agreement and related investment agreements depending on elements to be taken into account as "national security" and specific measures that can be taken.
-This bill and related sub ordinances must be continued to be watched closely.
+However, the State Council announced a new draft for the Foreign Investment Law in December 2018, and accepted public comments until February 2019.